The Voice Kids (British TV series): Coaches and hosts

 On 15 November 2016, it was announced Pixie Lott and Danny Jones from McFly would be coaches along with will.i.am.
-Of this announcement, Pixie Lott commented, "I can’t wait to join The Voice Kids and help discover the next big star.
-I have such a passion for talented young people and I know the UK will have lots – I can’t wait to hear them!
-I’m looking forward to getting started and working along the sides of my fellow coaches will.i.am and Danny Jones."
+Of this announcement, Pixie Lott commented, "I can't wait to join The Voice Kids and help discover the next big star.
+I have such a passion for talented young people, and I know the UK will have lots – I can't wait to hear them!
+I'm looking forward to getting started and working along the sides of my fellow coaches will.i.am and Danny Jones."
 Jones stated, "I'm pumped about joining The Voice Kids team.
-There are so many talented kids out there, they just need to be heard and this is a great platform for them.
-I’m looking forward to finding some fresh talent and coaching them.
-You never know, there might be a mini McFly out there!" and will.i.am said, "Doing The Voice Kids with Pixie and Danny is going to be dope and I'm really excited to discover just how talented British kids can be."
+There are so many talented kids out there, they just need to be heard, and this is a great platform for them.
+I'm looking forward to finding some fresh talent and coaching them.
+You never know, there might be a mini McFly out there!" and will.i.am said, "Doing the Voice Kids with Pixie and Danny is going to be dope and I'm really excited to discover just how talented British kids can be."

 In December 2018, it was announced that Jessie J would join will.i.am, Jones, and Lott for the third series.
 Jessie J opted that she would not return to the show's 4th series.
 In November 2019, it was announced that Paloma Faith would replace Jessie J for the show's fourth season, alongside will.i.am, Lott and Jones.
 In August 2020, ITV confirmed that series 5 would air in 2021.
 On 7 February 2021 it was announced that Melanie C would replace Paloma Faith in series 5.
 In January 2022, it was announced that Ronan Keating would replace Melanie C in series 6.
+All coaches from series 6 returned for the seventh series in 2023 before the show went on hiatus.